SolarRepublic/starshell-beta/docs/README.md

 Taken a step further, we also harden `globalThis` by deeply freezing all of its properties with the custom `static/deep-freeze.js`, which is injected before the entry point script in each web extension HTML page (e.g., popup.html, flow.html).
 This mitigates targetted supply-chain attacks in runtime dependencies.

 We do not yet have a solution to guard against supply-chain attacks in development dependencies.
 For example, if a svelte library or vite plugin were compromised, it is possible the attacker could inject malicious code into the output.
-However, the capabilities and limitations of such an attack are uncertain.
+However, the capabilities and limitations of such an attack are unclear.

 ### Content Security Policy

 We use MV3's content security policy (CSP) to prevent foreign scripts, evals, and connections to unlisted servers.